 Despite their claims to the contrary, disability doctors are not your friends.
 They are not there to help you with your disability claim.
-Rather, most of them are keen on proving that you are not disabled.
+Instead, most are keen on proving you are not disabled.

-Remember, the SSA is paying them and that should tell you pretty much about where their loyalties lie.
+Remember, the SSA is paying them, which should tell you where their loyalties lie.
 Besides, you won’t probably see them after the consultative examination (CE).
 So, you can’t expect them to care about you or the outcome of your claim.

-As such, it’s highly recommended that you go to your disability exam prepared.
-Come early, dress properly, and bring your medical records.
-The findings and notes from your treating physician may also help the examiner figure out your exact medical condition.
+As such, it’s highly recommended that you attend your disability exam prepared.
+Come early, dress appropriately, and bring your medical records.
+The findings and notes from your treating physician may also help the examiner determine your exact medical condition.

 Most importantly, keep your calm and choose your words.
 You can’t just tell them whatever you want.
 There are things you should never tell your disability doctor if you want to get a favorable disability decision.